-MCD OUTCOME COMPONENT SCHOOL PLAN Federal Court MCD Outcomes (to There are two categories of IEP disagreements that might arise between parents and the School. requirement be woven among others) How the student should be assessed and/or the results of assessments.
-6 What should be in the IEP (e.g., what placement or services the student should receive)?
+MCD OUTCOME COMPONENT SCHOOL PLAN Federal Court requirement MCD Outcomes (to be woven among others) There are two categories of IEP disagreements that might arise between parents and the School.
+The first type of disagreements is about what is appropriate for the student such as: How the student should be in the IEP (e.g., what placement or services the student should receive)?
 The School will attempt to resolve disagreements regarding the content of IEPs at IEP team meetings and at the school site level whenever possible.
-If the School cannot resolve a disagreement over what is appropriate for the student, there are three dispute resolution processes that a parent may choose: Informal Dispute Resolution (IDR) Mediation Only Due Process Proceedings The second type of disagreement is a dispute over whether the School/District has complied with State and Federal special education laws and regulations.
-Such as: Whether the School/District has followed the procedural requirements (timelines, notification requirements, etc.) in state and federal laws and regulations for assessments, IEPs or record requests.
+If the School cannot resolve disagreement over what is appropriate for the student, there are three dispute resolution processes that a parent may choose: Mediation Only Mediation Only Due Process Proceedings The second type of disagreement is a dispute over whether the School/District has complied with State and Federal special education laws and regulations.
+Such as: Whether the School/District has followed the procedural requirements, IEPs or record requests.
 Whether District procedures are being implemented appropriately.
-Whether a student is receiving the services specified in his or her IEP.
 Students with disabilities must participate in the Standardized Testing and Reporting (STAR) Program in one of four ways: CST, California Standards Test, the assessment in which most students, including students with disabilities, world participate.
 Students with IEPs would take the CST with or without accommodations and/or modifications.
-CMA California Modified Assessment. is in a modified test format. is aligned with grade-level content
+CMA California Modified Assessment, is in a modified test format, is aligned with grade-level content